-Rural Branches Staff value the locations of KFPL branches

-throughout Frontenac County and that there is wide-spread coverage across the service area.

-Technology Echoed throughout consultation, KFPL's free access to Wi-Fi and the Internet is highly valued amongst staff and the community.
-Additionally, the online services of KFPL (especially during the pandemic)

-have been excellent.

-Collections & Literacy Education

-The travelling collections of KFPL are appreciated and they add to literacy education for children that use KFPL branches since they provide new materials constantly.
-The library is a crucial space for furthering literacy education for children specifically, but all users overall.

-Additional Spaces and Outdoor Spaces

-As expressed in conversations with the community, additional spaces are desired (especially makerspaces, collaboration spaces, recreational spaces and storage spaces).
+- Rural Branches Staff value the locations of KFPL branches throughout Frontenac County and that there is wide-spread coverage across the service area. - Technology Echoed throughout consultation, KFPL's free access to Wi-Fi and the Internet is highly valued amongst staff and the community.
+Additionally, the online services of KFPL (especially during the pandemic) have been excellent. - Collections & Literacy EducationThe travelling collections of KFPL are appreciated and they add to literacy education for children that use KFPL branches since they provide new materials constantly.
+The library is a crucial space for furthering literacy education for children specifically, but all users overall. - Additional Spaces As expressed in conversations with the community, additional spaces are desired (especially makerspaces, collaboration spaces, recreational spaces and storage spaces).
 Outdoor spaces were also indicated as having potential to be better utilized.
-Coffee shop spaces are an opportunity that was also identified for larger branches.

-Inclusive Spaces

-A theme commonly expressed is the desire for all KFPL spaces to be fully inclusive.
-As previously mentioned, this would mean incorporating a variety of cultures into design, language, signage, etc. and offering a variety of multilingual collections.
+Coffee shop spaces are an opportunity that was also identified for larger branches. - Inclusive Spaces A theme commonly expressed is the desire for all KFPL spaces to be fully inclusive.
+As previously mentioned, this would mean incorporating a variety of cultures into design, language, signage, etc. and offering a variety of multilingual collections. - Bike and StrollerBike and stroller storage/parking would be ideal atStorage/ParkingKFPL branches, specifically branches that are accessed by users through active transportation.

-Bike and Stroller Storage/Parking

-Bike and stroller storage/parking would be ideal at KFPL branches, specifically branches that are accessed by users through active transportation.

-Library Facility Trends
+2.6 Draft LFP Open Houses

+The Draft LFP was posted on the project website, promoted through social media, and presented by KFPL staff through open houses at selected branches for public review and commenting between July 29 and August 15, 2022.
+A total of 60 people attended the open houses while 20 written comments were received via email submissions and a feedback form.

+Open Houses were held at:

+- Pittsburgh BranchIsabel Turner Branch

+- Cloyne Branch

+- Plevna Branch

+- Mountain Grove Branch

+- Parham Branch

+- Sharbot Lake Branch

+- Hartington Branch

+- Storrington Branch

+- Sydenham Branch

+- Howe Island Branch

+- Wolfe Island Branch

+Notable and common themes received during the Draft LFP review and commenting period are as follows:

+- Support specifically expressed for proposed expansions to Pittsburgh, Storrington and Sharbot Lake branches.
+Some also stated a belief that rebuilding branches may be more cost-effective than renovating. - Mixed feedback was received regarding the need for technology in libraries with some stating they do not use computers or internet in a branch while others indicating access to technology is vital (including the ability to access Wi-Fi from outside of the branch). - Some rural users do not place a high need on outdoor reading areas. - Certain rural branch users indicated that browsing space remains important for them.
+Holds lockers were generally supported. - General support for partnerships with other community-serving agencies (e.g. public health, social services, housing, etc.), developing inclusive and accessible branches, and providing better signage indicating where branches are and when they are open. - Appreciation that KFPL has engaged its community throughout this planning process and that they can see how input provided in initial stages was considered. - Comments in support of and in opposition to the Extended Hours pilot program were offered (noting the topic is not part of the LFP scope).